Beach sunset on the Lost Coast Trail

 The coast is a lot cooler than the rest of California.
 Expect fog in summer and rain in winter.
 The best time to visit is from May through October.

 Before picking a date, check the tide because some sections are impassable at low tide.
-Tides change every day, and on some days, the low tide occurs at night.
-Check out the Interactive Tide Chart to pick the best date.
+Tides change every day, and on some days, the low tide happens at night.

 Itinerary